Two Kinds of Domestic Violence: One is situational, and the other is Characterological, which is more severe.

 The terms "episodic domestic violence" and "characterological domestic violence" refer to different patterns and underlying causes of domestic violence within relationships.

-Episodic Domestic Violence
+Episodic (Situational) Domestic Violence

 • Nature: Episodic domestic violence typically occurs in isolated incidents or episodes rather than as a continuous or systematic pattern.